 Child sexual exploitation (CSE) is first and foremost a child protection issue.
-If you have any concerns at all that a child or young person may have been, or is at risk of being, sexually exploited you should follow your organisation's child protection procedures and contact social services and the police without delay.
+If you have any concerns at all that a child or young person may have been sexually exploited you should follow your organisation's child protection procedures and contact social services and the police without delay.